 As part of the application to Carroll College, incoming freshman students are automatically considered for one of our Freshman Merit Awards.
 These awards are based upon the student's cumulative high school GPA and results of either the ACT or SAT test.
 Merit awards are renewable for up to eight semesters (4 years) until graduation, as long as the student attends full-time and maintains good academic standing.
+To obtain an estimated merit award, use the Net Price Calculator Tool.
 Institutional gift aid is available for fall and spring semesters only and is not available for study abroad programs.

 Transfer students are automatically considered for one of our Transfer Merit Awards.
 These awards are based upon an academic college GPA calculated at time of admission.
 The award is renewable for up to six semesters (3 years) until graduation, as long as the student attends full-time and is in good academic standing.

 New transfer students may be eligible for a Carroll College Phi Theta Kappa Scholarship.
 Transfer students selected to Phi Theta Kappa National Honor Society, which recognizes outstanding academic achievement by students who attended community college are eligible for this scholarship.

 Students must indicate membership in Phi Theta Kappa on their application for admission, they must be enrolled full-time and maintain good academic standing to receive this renewable scholarship.
 Beginning with the 2014-2015 academic year the Phi Theta Kappa award amount will be $2,000 which is renewable up to three years.

 In addition to merit scholarships and awards, financial need is considered for students who submit a Federal FAFSA.
 To get a sneak peak at what aid you may be eligible for complete our Net Price Calculator.